Koredotcom/docs/docs/xo/deploy/bot-management.md

   <tr>
    <td>Tasks with the same Reference ID
    </td>
-   <td>Imported tasks replace the tasks in the target assistant and their status changes to Configured, regardless of their current status (including Suspended and Rejected tasks).
+   <td>Imported tasks replace the tasks in the target assistant, and their status changes to Configured, regardless of their current status (including Suspended and Rejected tasks).
    </td>
   </tr>
   <tr>